JamesRimmerEco/stressors_field/README.md

 ### Supplementary Figure S1

-Photograph of the experimental field site setup with labels (in gitignore).
+Photograph of the experimental field site setup with labels (in gitignore, available with the paper).

 ### Supplementary Figure S2
 Bar plot of sediment shear stress thresholds (Type I erosion) by treatment following exposure,